BMS-Community/resources/README.md

 ## Clients

 ### [Lunatic Rave 2 SD](https://drive.google.com/file/d/1HODmutLTJLyjnZ9AuDzC8PkGUnbL6dxD/view)
-LR2 is the standard BMS player, it's over 10 years old and can be buggy.
+LR2 is the standard BMS player.
+It is over 10 years old and can be buggy.
 It has by far the largest playerbase.
 Many skins and tools have been made for LR2.
 This is the default variant, meaning 640x480.

 ### [Lunatic Rave 2 HD](https://drive.google.com/file/d/1GB1I6LSWnOeQbdpqj4doue7wLT15h-vX/view)
 This is the HD variant, meaning 1280x720.
-You install it by pasting it over your install of the SD version and renaming `config.xml` to `config.xmh`
+You install it by pasting it over your install of the SD version and renaming `config.xml` to `config.xmh`.

 ### [Lunatic Rave 2 HD with Fast/Slow](https://drive.google.com/file/d/1A7CyWr4Av-ukd0IsVMw1HXAp3XtnWjJC/view)
 This is the same as the other HD version, but with Fast/Slow indicators (fixed LN version).